vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/04_The_Duties_Common_to_all_Women.md

 [[294]]

 lightning.'[^46] "There is no doubt that the woman who follows (anuvrajanti) her husband gladly from his house to the cremation ground attains with every step the reward(s) of the horse-sacrifice.'[^47] 'Just as the snake-catcher drags the snake from its hole by force, even so the virtuous wife (sati) snatches her husband from the demons of hell and takes him up to heaven.'[^48] 'Yama's messengers recognize a virtuous wife (satīm) from afar and take to flight.
-Even if her husband has been an evil man, they let go of him at once, exclaiming, "When we see a devoted wife (pativratām) hurtling towards us (to rescue her husband), we messengers (of Death) are less afraid of fire and lightning than we are of her!"'[^49] 'There are 34 crores of hairs on a person's body: she who dies with (anugacchati) her husband will dwell in heaven for the same length of time.'[^50] '(Even in the case of) a husband who has entered into hell (itself) and who-seized by the servants of Death and bound with terrible bonds—has arrived at the very place of torment (vātanästhānam); (even if he is already) standing there, helpless and
+Even if her husband has been an evil man, they let go of him at once, exclaiming, "When we see a devoted wife (pativratām) hurtling towards us (to rescue her husband), we messengers (of Death) are less afraid of fire and lightning than we are of her!"'[^49] 'There are 34 crores of hairs on a person's body: she who dies with (anugacchati) her husband will dwell in heaven for the same length of time.'[^50] '(Even in the case of) a husband who has entered into hell (itself) and who-seized by the servants of Death and bound with terrible bonds—has arrived at the very place of torment (vātanāsthānam); (even if he is already) standing there, helpless and

 [^46]: tatha ca vyāsaḥ // strīṇām anugamanaviṣaye // Sdhp.42v.4–5. bhartā sahānuyātavyo dehavac chāyayā sadā / candramā jyotsnayā yadvad vidyutvān vidyuta yathā // Sdhp.42v.5-6 (Vyasa) < Nirṇ.438 (sadanuyātavyo for sahānuyātavyo; striya for sadā).
 See also Saha.IV.1b (as Nirn.; Sk.P.).

-[^47]: anuvrajanti bhartāram gṛhat pitṛvanam muda / pade pade 'svamedhasya phalam präpnoty asamsayam // Sdhp.42v.6 (Vyāsa)< Sk.P.III.2.7.53; Nirn.438 (anuvrajati for anuvrajantī; gṛhan niḥsaranam for gṛhat pitṛvanam).
+[^47]: anuvrajanti bhartāram gṛhat pitṛvanam muda / pade pade 'svamedhasya phalam prāpnoty asamsayam // Sdhp.42v.6 (Vyāsa)< Sk.P.III.2.7.53; Nirn.438 (anuvrajati for anuvrajantī; gṛhan niḥsaranam for gṛhat pitṛvanam).
 See also Sahā.IV.1b (as Nirn.; Sk.P.).

 [^48]: vyālagrāhī yathā vyālam balād uddharate bilāt / evam utkṛṣya daityebhyaḥ patim svargam nayet sati // Sdhp.42v.6-7 (Vyasa) < Sk.P.III.2.7.54 (utkramya dutebhyah for utkrṣya daityebhyah; vrajet for nayet); Par.M.II.i. p.57 (evam strī patim uddhrtya tenaiva saha modate).
-For the first half-sloka only (biläd for balād; balāt for bilāt), see Mit. on Yājñ.I.86 (Ang.); Apar. on Yājñ.1.87 (Vyāsa); Dh.kosa I.ii.pp.1111,1116,1117; Sahā.I.1.
+For the first half-sloka only (bilād for balād; balāt for bilāt), see Mit. on Yājñ.I.86 (Ang.); Apar. on Yājñ.1.87 (Vyāsa); Dh.kosa I.ii.pp.1111,1116,1117; Sahā.I.1.

 [^49]: yamadūtāḥ palāyante satīm ālokya durataḥ / api duşkṛtakarmāṇam samutsrjya ca tatpatim || na tatha bibhimo vahner na tatha vidyuto yathā/ āpatantīm samālokya vayam dūtāḥ pativratām // Sdhp.42v.
 7-9 (Vyāsa) < Sk.P.III.2.7.55a (first half-sloka only; tām ālokya pativratām for satīm ālokya dūrataḥ).